 Capitalism brought us prosperity so most of us won’t ask questions like why are there still poor people or are there limits to our desires?
 It might feel like biting the hand that feeds you.
 Answers aren’t easy to come by either.
 Alternatives to capitalism weren’t successful.
 Perhaps capitalism helped to reduce poverty more than anything else.
 But the capitalist dynamic of growth appears to be slowly halting.
 People are going into debt to buy stuff so they can’t buy more in the future.

 And there is something else.
 Before long we may live inside our own make-believe fairy tale virtual realities writing our own life’s stories.
 In that case we won’t need a lot of real stuff any more.
 Finally there could be enough for everyone, and perhaps far more than we desire.
 Machines may do most jobs in the future so most people might become unemployed.
 That may require a new ethic.
-In the future there may not be an economy or money but for the time being we may need an economy that can flourish without growth and Natural Money to facilitate this economy.
+In the future there may not be an economy or money but for the time being we may need an economy that can flourish without growth.

 Featured image: Illustration for the first edition of Utopia by Thomas More.

 2. A Brief History Of Humankind.
 Yuval Noah Harari (2014).
 Harvil Secker.

 Rumours go that some films have been cursed, for example The Poltergeist, Superman and Rosemary’s Baby.
 Numerous accidents have been put forward to support claims that these films are jinxed,1 not all are equally convincing.
 Actually, most of them aren’t persuading at all for accidents can happen by chance.
 It is questionable to relate these accidents to a film.
 Still, the curse of The Omen stands out.
 This story includes some personal experiences.
 So, what about this curse?